 With respect to parks, the proposal includes the proposed configuration of parks from Option 2.
 Rather than having only one larger park, the three parks of Option 2 are more distributed allowing broader accessibility to the surrounding neighbourhood.
+The parks are however located next to existing parks and greenspaces including the hydro corridor.
 The preferred plan is demonstrated in the Concept Plan included as Figure 11 and the Draft Plan included as Figure 12 of this Planning Report.